wingkeet/basey/README.md

 - While RFC 4648 specifies that the encode functions should return "=" padding characters, these padding characters are commonly removed in real-world applications.
 Therefore, by default, the encode functions in this library do *not* include the padding characters.
-If you want them, pass a truthy value to the second (`includePadding`) argument.
+If you want them, pass a truthy value to the `includePadding` option.
 - The file `basey.js` is heavily documented with code comments as well as JSDoc comments.
 You should be able to understand the code quite easily.
 - The file `main.js` has more test cases, including the test vectors from RFC 4648.
 Type